 The “Culture Fit” Conundrum

 “Culture” is a buzzword in business today, and with good reason.
-Company culture can be a determining factor in whether employees stay or go, and a full 82 percent of respondents to a Deloitte survey said a strong culture can deliver a competitive advantage.
+A strong company culture is the best retention strategy amid high turnover.
 But when it comes to finding—or firing—sellers, our exec urged organizations to take a decidedly measured approach.

 “Company culture and team culture are very important, but they are rarely the reason for a defensible termination,” he said.